sheltermanager/asm3/doc/manual/wordkeys.rst

     The total of all selected payments that have a due date and no received date PaymentTotalReceived
-    The total of all selected payments that have a received date PaymentTotalTax / PaymentTotalVAT
+    The total of all selected payments that have a received date PaymenTotalTaxRate / PaymentTotalVATRate
+    The highest rate of tax applied by any of the selected payments PaymentTotalTax / PaymentTotalVAT
     The total of all sales tax/VAT/GST on the selected payments PaymentTotal